 One thing they won’t have any doubt about: the level of respect that you have for YOURSELF.

 How To Stop Hating Yourself – Step #3: Clean up

 Plain & Simple: Clean up your contradictions.
-Contradictions are the root of all misery, shame, guilt, hate, and blame – internal and external.
+Contradiction is the root of all misery.

-You can’t preach and post on social media about how “hate needs to end,” and that we all need to love, respect, accept, embrace and Kumbaya-empower one another as you secretly hate the living sh*t out of yourself.
+You can’t preach and post on social media about how “hate needs to end,” and that we all need to love, respect, accept and Kumbaya-empower one another WHILE you secretly hate the living sh*t out of yourself.